kminder/rest-api-template-client/README.md

 ```
 ## Functions

-There are build in functions that can be used in templates.
+There are built in functions that can be used in templates.

 - now() - Retuns the current date/time in YYYYMMddhhmmss format.
 - user() - Retuns the name of the currrent user.